jokob-sk/NetAlertX/dockerfiles/README.md

 Default Port
    - The app is accessible on the port `:20211`.

-> Please note - the cronjob is executed every 1, 5 and 15 minutes so wait that long for all of the scans to run.
+> Please note - the cronjob is executed every 3 and 5 minutes so wait that long for all of the scans to run.

 ## 💾 Setup and Backups